Peter Baume buiding

 About the Centre

-The Australian National Centre for the Public Awareness of Science at ANU was the first science communication centre in Australia and is now the most diverse of its kind in the world.
+The Australian National Centre for the Public Awareness of Science is the leading centre in Australia for research, education and practice in science communication and engagement.
+CPAS is a global leader in the field, with collaborations across our region and the world.

 Acknowledgement of Country